A Torus Theorem for homotopy nilpotent groups: Background and first results

 When $\Omega Z$ is not only a loop space, but an infinite loop space, all inequalities are indeed equalities.
-This comes from the fact that homotopy abelian groups in the sense of Biedermann and Dwyer are infinite loop spaces.
+This comes from the fact that homotopy $1$-nilpotent groups are infinite loop spaces \cite[Theorem 5.13]{MR2580428}.